SarvarKh/ofn-wiki/The-process-of-review,-test,-merge-and-deploy.md

 Have a look at our [CONTRIBUTING.md](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/CONTRIBUTING.md) for more information about picking up an issue, making changes to the codebase and submitting a PR.

 ### 2. Review
-Pull requests need to be reviewed and approved by at least one member of the core development team before progressing to the review stage.
+Pull requests need to be reviewed and approved by at least two members of the core development team before progressing to the test stage.
 Reviews from other contributors are very welcome.
 Reviewers may request that changes be made to the pull request.
 Changes should be added in separate commits, one for each issue pointed out during the review.
 Some of the added commits may be squashed to remove dev detours from the history (see [[Making a great commit]]).
 Once a pull request has been approved it can progress to the test stage.

 ### 3. Test
 Most pull requests will require some user testing.
 Very small or non-functional changes may move to the merge stage directly, at the discretion of the core dev reviewer.